go-gitea/gitea/docs/content/usage/packages/arch.en-us.md

 ## Upload packages

-When uploading package to gitea, you have to prepare package file with `.pkg.tar.zst` extension and it's `.pkg.tar.zst.sig` signature.
-You can use [curl](https://curl.se/) or any other HTTP client, gitea supports multiple [authentication schemes](https://docs.gitea.com/usage/authentication).
-Upload command will create 3 files: package, signature and desc file for pacman database (which will be created automatically on request).
+When uploading the package to gitea, you have to prepare package file with the `.pkg.tar.zst` extension and its `.pkg.tar.zst.sig` signature.
+You can use [curl](https://curl.se/) or any other HTTP client, Gitea supports multiple [authentication schemes](https://docs.gitea.com/usage/authentication).
+The upload command will create 3 files: package, signature and desc file for the pacman database (which will be created automatically on request).

 Following command will upload arch package and related signature to gitea.
 Example with basic auth: